SuperOfficeDocs/crmscript/docs/api-reference/classes/NSResourceOverride/GetResourceName.md

 # String GetResourceName()

-The name of the resource, without any brackets or braces - example: SR_CONTACT
+The name of the resource, without any brackets or braces* example: SR_CONTACT

 **Returns:** String